 Serve the People; and

-This spring, we established four highly representative workgroups of more than 60 faculty, administrators, staff and students in spring 2015, each focused on a pillar.
+We established four highly representative workgroups of more than 60 faculty, administrators, staff and students in spring 2015, each focused on a pillar.
 As one of their first tasks, the groups reviewed a wide range of data and drafted survey questions.
-In June, the Office of Academic Planning distributed an open-ended survey asking faculty, staff and graduate students to comment on the plan’s major goals and objectives.
+In June 2015, the Office of Academic Planning distributed an open-ended survey asking faculty, staff and graduate students to comment on the plan’s major goals and objectives.
 Over 1,000 people provided in excess of 9,500 individual responses.
 With support from the Office of Institutional Research, the work groups analyzed survey results, refined goals and strategies, began to identify assessment metrics and created narratives.

-During October, the provost’s office shared the strategic plan working document.
+During October 2015, the provost’s office shared the strategic plan working document.
 We invited anonymous input – through open-ended comments and four successive wiki surveys – from faculty, students, staff, alumni and community supporters.
 Judith Stepan-Norris, vice provost for academic planning, considered new ideas and added them to the wiki surveys as deemed appropriate and implementable.
 More than 1,500 unique sessions were logged, and there were over 40,000 clicks on the wiki surveys.
 The campus community shared valuable insights and actively engaged in our process.
-Now the Academic Planning Group and the Chancellor’s Cabinet are considering that input for incorporation into an updated strategic plan draft.
+The Academic Planning Group and the Chancellor’s Cabinet reviewed that input for incorporation into an updated strategic plan draft.

-Additionally, the provost hosted a town hall meeting at 4 p.m. on Monday, Nov.
-16, in the Student Center’s Crystal Cove Auditorium to give everyone another opportunity to discuss the plan and ask questions.
+Additionally, the provost hosted a town hall meeting on Monday, Nov.
+16, 2015 in the Student Center’s Crystal Cove Auditorium to give everyone an opportunity to discuss the plan and ask questions.

-Chancellor Gillman is expected to release the final strategic plan in February 2016.
+Chancellor Gillman released the final strategic plan in February 2016.